Taxation of international executives

 It is the employer’s responsibility to file monthly tax returns on behalf of its employees.
 The employer is required to withhold the employees’ taxes and pay to the Ghana Revenue Authority (GRA).
 The tax withheld must be filed and payment made by the 15th of the month following the month in which the tax is withheld.

-Additionally, the employer shall, not later than 30 April following the end of every year of assessment, furnish a return with respect to each person employed by the employer who derives assessable income for the year from the employment.
+Additionally, the employer shall, not later than 30 April following the end of every year of assessment, furnish an Employer’s Annual Tax Deduction Schedule which shall specify tax withheld in respect of each employee employed by the employer who derives assessable income for the year from the employment.
 The return is required to outline salaries paid to each employee, exemptions, tax reliefs, chargeable income, tax due and tax paid.

 What is the tax year-end?